10 Things You Need To Know About Living with Genital Herpes

 - Vitamin B complex

 At the same time, avoid foods thought to encourage outbreaks, such as excessive alcohol, sugar, and refined carbohydrates.

 Existing research suggests a high correlation between genital herpes outbreaks and persistent anxiety, depression, and psychological stress.

 Beyond the standard advice to eat better, sleep more, and avoid alcohol, these techniques can help you cope with ongoing stress and anxiety:

 - Helping others

 - Delegating small tasks to others

 - Talking to a professional

-Though there isn’t a cure for genital herpes, these ten tips can help you live your life to its fullest.
-There’s no reason HSV-2 should limit your quality of life for even one more day!
+Though there isn’t a cure for genital herpes, these 10 tips can help you live your life to its fullest.
+There’s no reason HSV-2 should keep you from living a satisfying and fulfilling life!